The ozone hole over Antarctica is three times the size of Brazil in 2023

 You cannot view this content because: You refused cookies associated with third-party content by subscribing.
 You will therefore not be able to play our videos which require third-party cookies to function.
 You are using an ad blocker.
 We advise you to deactivate it in order to access our videos.
 If you are not in either of these two cases, contact us at aide@huffingtonpost.fr.

 How can we explain the gigantic size of the hole in the ozone layer this year?
-This could be due to the eruption of the Hunga Tonga-Hunga Ha’apai volcano, which exploded with the force of more than 100 Hiroshima bombs and created the highest eruption plume on record when it erupted awakened in January 2022, ESA researchers said.
+This might be due to the eruption of the Hunga Tonga-Hunga Ha’apai volcano, which exploded with the force of more than 100 Hiroshima bombs and created the highest eruption plume on record when it erupted awakened in January 2022, ESA researchers said.

 You cannot view this content because: You refused cookies associated with third-party content by subscribing.
 You will therefore not be able to play our videos which require third-party cookies to function.
 You are using an ad blocker.
 We advise you to deactivate it in order to access our videos.
 If you are not in either of these two cases, contact us at aide@huffingtonpost.fr.